ckb-js/kuai/docs/PRD/user_story.md

 - The account selected in MetaMask is used to generate the SUDT Token ID.
 - This account is also the "owner" or "issuer" of the token, and the only account that can mint more tokens.

-## Roles

-- Token Minter: The one who mint the SUDT and are able to manage tokens he minted
-- Token Holder: Users who have access to the Token, he can transfer
-- Normal Users: Users who many just want to view some info of token

-## User story

-- Token Minter: As a Token Minter, I minted the Token, so I can manage them, so

-  - I can mint the token to an CKB address no matter when and how many I want.
-  - I can update token info, they're name,symbol,icon,description and website

-- Token Holder: As a Token Holder , some Token are in posession of me, so

-  - I can transfer the Tokens I have

-- Normal Users: As a normal user, I may be just interested in sudt, still,
-  - I can view the token info
-  - I can view the token distribution, like the holder list and Total minted Amount.
-  - I can view the token transfer history.

 ## Flow

 ### Login